Private-sector pay in the public sector

 The governor, school board, and others responsible for setting executive and academic pay standards profess themselves helpless victims of market pressures.
 Their argument goes like this: 1) Government needs talented men and women; 2) the private sector does too, therefore; 3) public salaries must be kept roughly on a par with pace-setting private sector salaries in order to get and keep good people.

 Still more to the point is the fact that the rewards of public service are only partly material.
 What does a job as a deputy assistant something-or-other mean to a damp-eared college grad?
 It can't be just the money after all; a really hot young talent wouldn't move to Springfield for a hundred grand.
 What he does get is worth much, much more.
 He gets to boss people around, including some who are older than he is.
 He gets his own business cards.
 People feel compelled to laugh at his jokes (even if they are making better ones behind his back).
-He gets to pose as well-informed before a press CORPS which doesn't know the difference.
+He gets to pose as well-informed before a press corps that will take seriously whatever nonsensical things he says.
 He is listened to, courted, deferred to, seduced.
 He gets to park close to the door, send memos, see his name on reports he didn't have to write, maybe even ride in helicopters with the governor, all this while his classmates from pre-law days are still learning how to rig old ladies' wills.
 He is too inexperienced to quite realize that his authority derives entirely from his position and not his person.
 Pay?
 He ought to pay the state to have so much fun.

 Today, if A. gets $50,000, and B. down the hall thinks she works just as hard as A., she wants to know why she can't get $50,000 too.
 And there's no good argument against giving it to her.
 Also, in a town, or rather a community, in which everybody important knows how much all the other important people are paid, salary is a measure of clout.